 O My Bag will keep track of its environmental footprint and re-evaluate its reduction targets on a bi-annual basis.
 Reduction measures have already started.
 For example, the production and logistics department are improving O My Bag’s forecasting to meet the new sea shipping targets and recycled cotton fabric has been picked to substitute the current virgin GOTS cotton fabrics used for lining and dustbags of the O My Bag products.

-O My Bag compensated all their remaining emissions for 2020.
-Based on O My Bag’s strong connection to India and women empowerment, they decided to support the FairClimateFund project providing households in India with cleaner cookstoves.
+O My Bag has an ambitious CO₂ reduction plan to combat the worst consequences of climate change, but not all CO2 emissions can yet be avoided.
+Based on O My Bag's strong bond with India and women's empowerment, they decided to support the FairClimateFund project to provide households in India with cleaner cooking stoves and reduce CO2 emissions.

 Photo's: O My Bag